metacall/guix/README.md

 # MetaCall Guix
-Docker image for using GuixSD in a CI/CD environment.
+Docker image for using Guix in a CI/CD environment.